ukrixcrox/ruwt/README.md

    |- style.css
    |- index.js
 ```
-# Planned
+# TODO
-- [ ] command to create files with a webserver written in rust
+- [ ] create a dir where the files can be configured globally
-- [ ] command to create webserver with rute